 - Digital display eats through batteries pretty fast

 - Max resistance is a little on the weak side

 Here’s a nice surprise: tucked away at the budget end of the upright bikes for home range is this really great little find from Skandika.
 It’s a foldaway upright exercise bike with silly-good reviews on Amazon.
 A cheeky price tag is all well and good but that’s not all it’s got going for it.

 You’d be forgiven for thinking you can’t get a decent exercise bike for under £150, or at least something sturdy.
 But the Skandika 1000 proves there are bargains out there.
 After a quick assembly you’re all set.
-There’s 8 levels of magnetic resistance to choose from.
+There are 8 levels of magnetic resistance to choose from.

-Obviously for a foldaway the resistance isn’t going to be enough for extra-fit cyclists but this upright is more than enough for home users and gives a very good ‘sweaty’ workout.
-It’s got a very sturdy feel too – whether pedaling or getting on or off.
+Obviously, for a foldaway, the resistance isn’t going to be enough for extra-fit cyclists but this upright is more than enough for home users and gives a very good ‘sweaty’ workout.
+It’s got a very sturdy feel too – whether pedalling or getting on or off.
 It feels robust and safe.

 One of the best things about magnetic resistance, apart from the fact it has a smooth feel, is that it’s also blessedly quiet.
 And this Skandika upright is pleasantly easy on the eardrums.
 It’s also fairly comfy, with it’s thick, padded seat providing ample support for bum and lower back.

 Verdict: It’s hard to find fault with this budget fold-away upright.
 If you’re looking for something cheap, that can be easily stored, then this might be perfect for you.